-The basic principle of Monte Carlo methods is a trial and error procedure for the solution of the inverse problem, i.e., estimating the "unknowns" in the input of the model (the parameters) from the required output.
+The basic principle of Monte Carlo methods, as used and discussed here, is a trial-and-error procedure for the solution of the inverse problem, i.e. estimating the "unknowns" in the input of the model (the parameters) from the required output.
 Since complex dynamic simulation models cannot be solved analytically, the solution of the inverse problem demands a more complicated procedure.

-The basic steps of this estimation procedure are as follows: given a certain model structure, performance criteria describing the expected, satisfactory behavior of the model based on the available data are formulated.
+The basic steps of this estimation procedure are as follows (Figure 1): for a given model structure, performance criteria describing the expected, satisfactory behavior of the model, based on the available data, are formulated.
 For all the unknowns to be estimated, allowable ranges or probability density functions are defined.
-From these ranges or distributions a sample vector is drawn randomly, and substituted in the model for one trial run.
+From these ranges or distributions a sample vector is drawn randomly and substituted in the model for one trial run.
 The performance criteria of this trial run are then compared with, or classified according to, the predefined target values or ranges of the performance criteria.
 The process is then repeated for a sufficient number of trials.
-After some initial trials and their analysis, the ranges to be sampled may be redefined, criteria to be met may be added or deleted, or the model structure changed.
-This whole process is repeated iteratively until the model performance is satisfactory, in light of the original problem to be solved, or the users computer account is exhausted.
+After some initial trials and their analysis, the ranges to be sampled may be redefined, criteria may be added or deleted, or the model structure changed.
+This whole process is repeated iteratively until the model performance is satisfactory, in light of the original problem to be solved, or until the user's computer account is exhausted.

-2.1 The Concept of Behavior Space and Model Response Set: Defining a Problem-Oriented Objective Function
+2.1 The Concepts of Behavior Space and Model Response Set: Defining a Problem-oriented Objective Function

-From a model run, a simulation, one obtains a vector of output values, a singular statement, or prediction, which has to be testable, i.e. comparable (and compared) with corresponding observations from the system in order to determine whether or not the model (and with it, its parameter set) is acceptable under the constraints of the predefined performance criteria.
+From a model run, a simulation, one obtains a vector of output values, a singular statement, or prediction, which has to be testable, i.e. comparable (and compared) with corresponding observations from the system in order to determine whether or not the model (and its parameter set) is acceptable under the constraints of the predefined performance criteria.

 If one recognizes that the entities used in a simulation model and those measured in the field or in a laboratory experiment are quite different, it is obvious that they cannot be compared directly, and then used to estimate one from the other.
 One has to take into account the differences in scale and aggregation, and the resulting uncertainties.
-Models, due to their high degree of abstraction, simulate average patterns or general features of a system (as conceptualized in the model).
-These patterns have to be derived from the available information, at an appropriate level of abstraction and aggregation.
-Only such derived measures can then be compared to the magnitudes generated with the model, in order to test and improve the model's performance.
+Models, because of their high degree of abstraction, simulate average patterns or general features of a system (as conceptualized in the model).
+These patterns have to be derived from the available information at an appropriate level of abstraction and aggregation.
+Only such derived measures can then be compared with the magnitudes generated with the model, in order to test and improve model performance.